 The Institute has a single campus and a single faculty serving both undergraduate and graduate students.
 Many of the classrooms and laboratories are in an interconnected group of buildings that facilitates informal interchange among departments and disciplines.
 With few exceptions, faculty appointments are in one or more of the Institute's academic departments, but interdisciplinary laboratories, centers, and programs provide support in numerous fields extending beyond the traditional boundaries of a single department.
 Many faculty members are associated not only with their home departments but also with one or more of these interdisciplinary activities.

 The academic programs of undergraduate students are based upon a core of general Institute and departmental requirements, and most undergraduate students major in specific departments.
 There are ample opportunities, however, for students to share in the interdisciplinary activities of the faculty with whom they work, to major in fields that combine more than one discipline, or to develop an individual program of study in collaboration with a faculty advisor.

-Graduate students, who are admitted directly by the departments to which they apply, also are able to pursue studies in more than one discipline or School.
+Graduate students, who are admitted directly by the departments to which they apply, also are able to pursue studies in more than one discipline, School, or in the College.
 Upperclass undergraduate students often register for some graduate classes; many undergraduates and almost all graduate students participate, often together, in advanced research.

 *In Policies & Procedures, references to Schools include the College where applicable.